- What resources does Canu require for a bacterial genome assembly? A mammalian assembly?

 Smash haplotypes together and then do phasing using another approach (like HapCUT2 or whatshap or others).
 In that case you want to do the opposite, increase the error rates used for finding overlaps:

 When trimming, reads will be trimmed using other reads in the same chromosome (and probably some reads from other chromosomes).
-When assembling, overlaps well outside the observed error rate distribution are discarded.We typically prefer option 1 which will lead to a larger than expected genome size.
-We have had some success (in limited testing) using purge_haplotigs to remove this duplication.
+When assembling, overlaps well outside the observed error rate distribution are discarded.We strongly recommend option 1 which will lead to a larger than expected genome size.
+See My genome size and assembly size are different, help! for details on how to remove this duplication.

 The basic idea is to use all data for assembly rather than just the longest as default.
 The parameters we’ve used recently are: